-Children are a blessing in every parent’s life, but they definitely impose a challenge when it comes to raising them.
+Children can be a blessing, but they also give us plenty of challenges.
 Every child is different.
-Some kids do better than others in school, or sports, or life situations.
+Some kids do better than others in school, sports, or other life situations.
 Parents are quite different too.
 Some prefer to provide everything for their children, while others like to have their kids work for what they get.

 Finding the right parenting style for your kid can be a challenging task.
-After all, no child comes with instructions, right?
 However, one thing is for sure – nothing good comes out of overdoing things.
-Still, finding the line between just protecting your child and not letting them experience life can be blurry sometimes.
+Still, finding the line between protecting your child and not letting them experience life can be hard.
 So how can one tell which is the right way to raise a child?

-Fortunately, How to Raise an Adult by Julie Lythcott-Haims has got some answers!
-By learning what a proper way of parenting looks like, how to understand your child when they speak to you, and how to raise them to become responsible, independent adults that do well in the society, your child will thrive in their childhood and mature life.
+How to Raise an Adult by Julie Lythcott-Haims has got some answers!
+The book offers advice on how to understand your children when they speak to you, and how to raise them to become responsible, independent adults.

-Let’s start exploring some the secrets of great parenting by looking at three of my favorite lessons from the book:
+Let’s explore the secrets of great parenting by looking at 3 of my favorite lessons from the book:

 - Overparenting is one of the most common mistakes parents make.

 - A child is more likely to abuse drugs and have psychological issues if they grew up with overprotecting parents.

 - Playtime plays a great role in a child’s development.

 Are you willing to explore these lessons in detail and reveal some interesting facts?
 If so, stick with me as I’ll explore them one by one!

 Lesson 1: You may not be aware of it, but you are probably over-protecting your children.